 Tips to remember when cooking with kids:

-• Stoves and ovens should still only be used with supervision.
+- Stoves, ovens and microwaves should still be used with supervision.

-• While many kids are taught early enough to be careful of the stove, make sure they are also aware that they can get burned by steam or hot liquid.
+- While many kids are taught early to be careful of the stove, make sure they’re also aware that they can get burned by steam or hot liquid, even from food coming out of a microwave.
+It’s also important for kids to know that metal cannot be used in a microwave.

 Cooking safety for teens

 Teenagers can typically handle more advanced cooking equipment as long as they understand the proper techniques.
 However, some tools are more dangerous than others, such as a mandolin.
-Make sure they are aware of the risks and know how to use any equipment safely before they begin.
+Make sure they are aware of the risks and know how to use each piece of equipment safely before they begin.

 How do kids feel about cooking?

-In addition to our specialists, we spoke with 10-year-old Anna, who loves cooking and baking.
+In addition to our specialists, we spoke with 11-year-old Anna, who loves cooking and baking.

 Pancakes are one of her favorite things to make because she can easily adjust the recipe to her taste, like adding more vanilla extract, for example.
 She also sometimes likes to add chocolate chips.
 Being able to alter the recipe to her liking gives her a sense of confidence and independence.

 In addition to pancakes, Anna has added cookies and guacamole to her culinary repertoire.
-She uses a sugar cookie recipe from her grandmother and likes to make different shapes with cookie cutters.
+She uses a sugar cookie recipe from her great-grandmother and likes to make different shapes with cookie cutters.

-Guacamole is another great dish that she can change to her taste and add and subtract things based on what she likes.
+Guacamole is another great dish that Anna can change to her taste and add or subtract ingredients based on what she likes.
 She says that cooking is an activity she loves to do with friends.

 “After a sleepover, we wake up and make pancakes together,” Anna says.
 And yes, they often add chocolate chips.
 Of course, the best thing about cooking, Anna says, is that you get to eat the result of all your work.